sherrychen1996/FinalProject/README.md

 ```
 Step 3: Copy the Url ( http://127.0.0.1:5000/ ) and Paste it in a Browser
 ### How to Choose Presentation Options
-You can choose the presentation options by select the different checkbox and click the *update* button in the web app, or click a link to direct you to a different page.
+You can choose the presentation options by selecting the different checkbox and clicking the *update* button in the web app, or clicking a link to direct you to a different page.